dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

-A compile-time error occurs if an extension type declaration _DV_ has two extension type superinterfaces `V1` and `V2`, and both `V1` and `V2` has an extension type member named `m`, and the two members have distinct declarations.
+A compile-time error occurs if an extension type declaration _DV_ has two extension type superinterfaces `V1` and `V2`, and both `V1` and `V2` has an extension type member named `m` that is not precluded by _DV_, and the two members have distinct declarations.

 *In other words, an extension type member conflict is always an error, even in the case where they agree perfectly on the types. _DV_ must override the